jilltxt/algorithmicfailure/README.md

 This repository contains the code and data used in a paper that tests algorithmic failure, a methodology for using machine learning in qualitative research.
 The paper is forthcoming in the journal Big Data and Society, and can be cited thus:

-Rettberg, Jill Walker.
+- Rettberg, Jill Walker.
 (2022) "Algorithmic failure as a humanities methodology: using machine learning’s mispredictions to identify rich cases for qualitative analysis in big datasets."
-Big Data & Society.
-Forthcoming.
+Big Data & Society. https://doi.org/10.1177/20539517221131290

 This paper uses a simpler algorithm (kNN) and a different dataset to test the method, which was first described in

-Munk, AK, Olesen, AG, & Jacomy, M (2022) The Thick Machine: Anthropological AI between explanation and explication.
-Big Data & Society, 9(1).
-DOI:
+- Munk, AK, Olesen, AG, & Jacomy, M (2022) The Thick Machine: Anthropological AI between explanation and explication.
+Big Data & Society, 9(1). http://doi.org/10.1177/20539517211069891
-10.1177/20539517211069891

 ## How to run the code